Technology — Fashion Sizing Technology

 Comparison

-Solution Matrix — 9 Companies Compared
+Solution Matrix — 12 Companies Compared

-The nine solutions split across three technology categories, two deployment models (platform-level and brand-level), and two primary customer segments (mass market and luxury/premium).
+The twelve solutions split across three technology categories, two deployment models (platform-level and brand-level), and two primary customer segments (mass market and luxury/premium).
 The matrix maps each company on the dimensions that matter most for a retailer evaluating fit-tech adoption.

 Deployment types — what each model means